 In Horizon Cloud, you create desktop assignments to provision virtual desktops to your end users.
 You create floating VDI desktop assignments using the Assignments area of the Horizon Universal Console.
 When your Horizon Cloud tenant is configured to use the single-pod type of brokering with your pods in Microsoft Azure, you follow the steps here to create a desktop assignment that brokers the virtual desktop from a single pod.

 For general information about desktop assignments, see A Brief Introduction to Your Tenant's Desktop Assignments Based on Horizon Cloud Pods in Microsoft Azure.

 Use these steps to assign a floating VDI desktop to your end users.
-To assign another type of desktop, see the subtopics listed in About Desktop Assignments for Your Horizon Cloud Environment's Pods in Microsoft Azure.
+To assign another type of desktop, see the subtopics listed in A Brief Introduction to Your Tenant's Desktop Assignments Based on Horizon Cloud Pods in Microsoft Azure.

 - In some deployments, you might see a message displayed on the console's assignment-related pages that states you must set up the broker configuration before you can create assignments involving your pods.
 If you see that message, follow the on-screen guidance.

 - Verify that you have at least one published image, with a Microsoft Windows client operating system.
 You cannot create a VDI desktop assignment without such an image.
 To verify, navigate to the Images page and make sure it lists an appropriate image.
 For steps on creating a published image, see Convert a Configured Image VM to an Assignable Image in Horizon Cloud on a Per-Pod Basis.

 - Decide whether you want the desktops to have encrypted disks.
 You must specify disk encryption when creating the VDI desktop assignment.
 You cannot later add disk encryption after the assignment is created.
 For a description of the disk capability, see Using Microsoft Azure Disk Encryption with Your Farms and VDI Desktops in Your Horizon Cloud Environment.